PharaohTools/PharaohSnippets/README.md

 the directory containing this repo at the command line

-Hello World - DONE
+Hello World

+ptconfigure auto x --af=hello_world/hello_world.dsl.php

 Infrastructure
 --------------------------------
-Create a new single server on Digital Ocean - DONE
+Create a new single server on Digital Ocean

+ptconfigure auto x --af=create_a_new_server_digitalocean/new-server.dsl.php

-Create a new single server on Rackspace - DONE
+Create a new single server on Rackspace

+ptconfigure auto x --af=create_a_new_server_rackspace/new-server.dsl.php

 Create a new single server on AWS